LWV Chicago provides the following voter education and registration services to facilitate participation in the voting process:

 We sponsor DVR training for League members.
 DVR training dates can be found on our calendar.
 Contact the Voter Service Chair Helene Gabelnick at league [at] lwvchicago.org for additional information.

-We are busy coordinating registration drives leading up to the February municipal elections.
-Take a look and sign up to volunteer at one!
+We will be coordinating registration drives leading up to the 2020 elections.
 You do not need to be a trained Deputy Voter Registrar to work at these drives.
-If you have questions or would like to plan a drive, contact Voter Service Chair Helene Gabelnick at league [at] lwvchicago.org.
+For more information about voter registration drives, contact Voter Service Chair Helene Gabelnick at league [at] lwvchicago.org.
 Check out the latest guidelines for voter registration volunteers.

 Several LWV Chicago members have taken the lead in four types of locations around the city.
 Contact the individuals noted at league [at] lwvchicago.org to get involved in these specific projects.